-We now show how our setup offers a novel way to assess potential contamination from instrument spillover effects by taking advantage of the subpopulation of floats.
-The main ideas can be explained with a simple example.
-Consider the scalar case where, as before, y is the outcome variable, r is the intervention, z is the instrument.
-We abstract from state dependence and from controls to keep things simple.
+Consider a simple example where, as before, y is the outcome variable, r is the intervention, and z is the instrument.
+We abstract from controls and from state dependence to keep things simple.
+The appendix provides formal derivations.
+The standard IV setup is